-8. Bass/Center setting (3-pin BCS1, BCS2)
+10. Bass/Center setting (3-pin BCS1, BCS2) (on audio models only)

 These jumpers allow you to select the speaker output for a 6-channel audio system.
-Switch the jumper settings from the default position CENTER/BASS (pins 2-3) to BASS/CENTER (pins 1-2) to re-route signals on the internal leads of the Mic port.
+Switch the jumpers from the CENTER/BASS (pins 2-3) position to BASS/CENTER (pins 1-2) position to re-route signals on the internal leads of the Mic port.

 Use the audio driver included in the support CD to install the multichannel audio feature.
+See section "5.3 Software information."